TianZerL/Anime4KCPP/README.md

 # pyanime4k
-[pyanime4k](https://github.com/TianZerL/pyanime4k) is a simply package to use anime4k in python, easy, fast and powerful, which support both image and video processing, based on Anime4KCPP.
+[pyanime4k](https://github.com/TianZerL/pyanime4k) is a simply package to use Anime4KCPP in python, easy, fast and powerful, which support both image and video processing.

 # Other implementations